zack-bitcoin/plasmodial/README.md

-æternity Testnet
+plasmodial
 ==========

-This is the testnet for the [æternity](www.aeternity.com) project.
+This is the code used for the testnet for the [æternity](www.aeternity.com) project.

 This testnet uses simple PoW consensus.
-Its purpose is to show how æternity state-channels work and how this enables scalable trustless æpps.
+Its purpose is to show how state-channels work.

 ### Compiling and Runing
 You will need Erlang and a couple of libraries.
 Please follow instructions: